TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Why must I set environment variable `TRIPLY_API_TOKEN`?

 It is common for scripts to be shared with others and/or get published online using services like Github and Gitlab.
-Since the API token is private, it must never be used in the TypeScript script file directly.
+Since the Triply token is private, it must never be used in the TypeScript script file directly.

 #### Error: Unauthorized

-This error appears whenever an operation is performed for which the user denoted by the current Triply API Token is not authorized.
+This error appears whenever an operation is performed for which the user denoted by the current Triply Token is not authorized.

-One common appearance of this error is when the environment variable `TRIPLY_API_TOKEN` is not set to a Triply API Token.
+One common appearance of this error is when the environment variable `TRIPLY_API_TOKEN` is not set to a Triply Token.

 The current value of the environment variable can be tested by running the following command:

 ```sh
 echo $TRIPLY_API_TOKEN